w3c/wai-easy-checks/content/zoom-levels.md

 Many people with low vision use the browser zoom to magnify text to become readable.
 Some people just need to enlarge the text a little if they forgot their reading glasses; others need to enlarge it a lot, e.g. up to 200% or even larger.

 ## Checking Zoom Levels

+Follow the instruction brlow, or try opening the web page on a mobile device as these usually have narrower page widths than laptop or desktop PCs; see 'What to look for' below.

 ### Checking this page
 This is just for practice.
 Also, you can see what the check will look like on an accessible page.